niharika2810/android-learning-resources/README.md

 # Android-Learning-Resources

-A repository containing link/resources to small, basic as well as specific android concepts.

 ## Pick up the best and save it for future reference.

 We struggle a lot learning small, basic and specific concepts.
 Here is my list of resources which may help you understand **Android** in a better way.
+Here is a repository containing link/resources to small, basic as well as specific android concepts.

 ## Java